 The work, Sesotho short stories, is a PhD thesis studying the Sesotho short story defining characteristics, development and use as a vehicle for social comment.
 A polysytemic approach has been employed in the discussion of themes; intertextuality in the explanation of the origin of Sesotho short story, and the ‘three worlds’ approach to show how stories are translated into moral lessons.
 We find that the Sesotho short story as an offshoot of the folktale and the culture of the preliterate era breaks away, in the fifties, to address matters of immediate importance to man, like freedom and death.
 This pattern goes on into the nineties.
 Moving away from art for art’s sake, the Sesotho short story has shown that it avails itself for use as a tool for social comment, thus contributing to social cohesion and nation building.

-Memory, heritage, and spaces between a District Six Museum Biography
+Memory, heritage, and the spaces between: a District Six Museum Biography

 A rare gift to the struggle: Ma Vesta Smith and the everyday politics of liberation

-I am a social, cultural and intellectual historian of Africa and I am based at the University of the Witwatersrand, Johannesburg.
+I am a social, cultural and intellectual historian of Africa and I am based in the History Department at the University of the Witwatersrand, Johannesburg.
 My research interests include life history writing, the national and transnational dimensions of the anti-apartheid struggle, popular culture and print cultures.
-I have published various essays in peer-reviewed edited books and in leading journals such as the Journal of Southern African Studies and Africa: Journal of the International African Institute.
+I have published numerous essays in peer-reviewed edited books and in leading journals.

 This project charts the life of Vesta Smith (née Mpama; Johannesburg, 1922-2013), fondly known as Ma Vesta or Ma Vee, a brave and feisty activist whose Christianity was the driving force behind her constant search for social justice.
-She underwent forced removals to the coloured area of Noordgesig (Soweto), participated in the Women’s March, supported the Black Consciousness Movement and the Soweto uprising, was a political prisoner in 1976 and 1986, worked at the Legal Resources Centre and remained a community worker (she refused to be called ‘community leader’) until late in her life.
+She underwent forced removals to the coloured area of Noordgesig (Soweto), participated in the women’s anti-pass march, supported the Black Consciousness Movement and the Soweto uprising, was a political prisoner in 1976 and 1986, participated in the founding of the United Democratic Front, worked at the Legal Resources Centre and remained a community worker (she refused to be called “community leader”) until late in her life.

 In seeking to expand our understanding of the liberation struggle beyond the experiences of prominent men and the organisations they led, the project suggests that looking at Ma Vesta as an “unsung hero” is not the most productive way to do justice to her contributions.
 She should be characterised as having been in the background by choice, and as someone whose constant presence as a facilitator of connections kept alive key networks of support, enabled intergenerational dialogue and made progressive organisations work.